worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 }
 ```

-However, if you were attentive you would have noticed that the initial example had nested queries.
+If you've been attentive you would have noticed that our initial example had nested queries.
 This is where the distinction between GraphQL and REST becomes central.
-Everything we've done up until this point very much adheres to the way we would think about REST (apart from [over-fetching and under-fetching](https://stackoverflow.com/questions/44564905/what-is-over-fetching-or-under-fetching)).
-REST function similar to a traditional JavaScript function, wheres we provide input values and we get a specific, pre-determined output.
+Everything we've done up until this point very much adheres to the way we would think about a traditional REST request (apart from [over-fetching and under-fetching](https://stackoverflow.com/questions/44564905/what-is-over-fetching-or-under-fetching)).

+REST requests function similar to a traditional JavaScript functions, where we provide specific arguments and we get a pre-determined response based on the arguments.
 GraphQL works a bit differently.

-It can be said that GraphQL queries are little maps in the form of strings used to navigate and find all requested data in a single journey.
-This means that we can (for the fun of it) conceptualise a set of real-world instructions within the GraphQL syntax:
+It can be said that GraphQL queries are like little maps used to navigate and find all requested data in a single journey.
+This means that we can (for the fun of it) conceptualize a set of real-world instructions by mean of the GraphQL syntax as follows:

 ```jsx
 instructions {